dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 as a metaphor for "limb" control. in Elfen Lied, psychics with phantom limbs are tightly controlled and restrained in isolation.
 These are incredibly powerful beings tormented by experimentation & never released.
+Limbs, hands and fingers are metaphors for sociohierachical structures over which you exert significant influence.

 ### メードのデートスル

 ![](/img/posts/)

-I'm not saying there's a connection between me, Boulder & the Rothschilds.
+I'm not saying there's a connection between my torment in Boulder and the Rothschilds.
 All I mean is that that my manager was the most insufferable asshole i've ever met, like he was Salaryman Stalin.
 anyways: no point in fighting über-powerful people, unless you're sadomasochistic.
 In fact, I'm pretty sure the Rothschilds would be on